impactorbitco/handbook-main/content/ims/policies/information-security/IT Access Controls.md

 1. Access Control Mechanisms

-Green Orbit Digital employs the following access control mechanisms to protect systems and data:
+Impact Orbit Creative Group employs the following access control mechanisms to protect systems and data:

 Authentication: Multi-factor authentication (MFA) is required for access to critical systems, especially for remote access.
 Passwords must meet minimum complexity standards (e.g., a combination of letters, numbers, and special characters) and must be changed regularly.